co-mmer/aaa-mockmvc/docs/commit-guidelines.md

-# 📜 Release Commit Message Cheatsheet
+# 📜 Commit Message Guidelines

+This cheatsheet defines the commit messages used for tagging and tracking releases.
+It follows the [Conventional Commits](https://www.conventionalcommits.org/) specification and Semantic Versioning (SemVer).

 | Release Type                                 | Version Example | Commit Message (short)                                                                                                                                                 |
 |----------------------------------------------|-----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|